alexiscolin/smooth-scrollr/README.md

 **jump** - Number (optional | default 110) the scrolling step on keyPress event;

-**fixedClass** - String (optional) the class you want to set in order to fix the viewport (at least you need `overflow: hidden` and `height: 100vh`).
+**fixedClass** - String (optional) the class you want to set in order to fix the viewport (at least you need `overflow: hidden` and `height: 100vh` on the container and `overscroll-behavior-y: none` or `overflow: hidden` on the body).
 If the smooth scrolling is activated on the device and there are not fixedClass defined, some inline style will be used.

 **preload** - Boolean (optional | default true) enable preload media function in order to resize page after async